daniekcodes/touch-typing/README.md

-# touch-typing
+# TTP (Touch Typing Project)

-Small touch typing app
+TTP is a tool to practice touch typing.
+It is developed in JavaScript.

-Use clear to clear terminal first
+## How to use